MFA Isn’t Foolproof, but Use It Anyway

 - April 12, 2022

-Multi-factor authentication (MFA) can be defeated, but you should always use it anyway.
-While no IT security tool is 100% fool-proof, MFA is still one of the best ways to help keep your online accounts secure.
+Multi-factor authentication (MFA) isn’t foolproof, but you should always use it anyway.
+While no IT security tool is 100% perfect, MFA is still one of the best ways to help keep your online accounts secure.
 Here’s what to know about MFA, how hackers try to bypass it, and how to identify an MFA scam.

 Using MFA, an attacker needs more than just a username and password to gain access to your accounts or devices.